javaheri2016/parentland_tests_behave/README.md

 ├── test_data.py            # test data, usernames etc.
 ```

+### Assets

+Credentials are hidden in local file: assets/passes.txt
+Please create Parent.Land account and add credentials to this file, as well as your e-mail.
+Helper function "read_creds" () is used.

 ### Local env setup

 Tu use this project Python 3.8. is required.